 So, what do you think about all of this?

-I stayed up really late the night after I finished watching Save Me exploring the Christian Korean Cult rabbit hole.
+I stayed up really late the night after I finished watching Save Me, exploring the Christian Korean Cult rabbit hole.
 I kept wondering if those drawn to real-life organizations that are fronts for cults also preyed on people’s grief, loneliness, and shame as Guseonwon did in season one of this kdrama.

-I didn’t go much into it (mainly because I want you to watch this series for yourself) but every single character in this story was afflicted with grief, in some way.
+I didn’t go much into it (mainly because I want you to watch this series for yourself), but every single character in this story was afflicted with grief in some way.
+Only those who dealt with, accepted, and processed their inner turmoil and pain made it out alive – so to speak.

 Save Me is a fantastic drama with very good, poignant moments that leave you continually surprised at what a powerfully brave woman Im Sang Mi grows up to be.
+Although Sang Mi and her mother Bo Eun escape Guseonwon Church and live happily, her father Apostle Im never quite returns home.

 Despite forming a close bond and saving her from a marriage with Father Baek, Dong Chul and Sang Mi remain friends by the end of the series, and any romantic overtones are chalked up to a deep friendship.